zhangpenglab/UPrimer/README.md

   </div>
   <br /><br />

 **Step 3**: Download the genome data in FASTA format for NPCL primer development (see [Download data](#download-data)).
 For the reference species, we need to download the proteome, exonome, and genome data for *Bombyx mori*.
 For the 11 ingroup species, we need to download the genome data.
-And for the outgroup species, we need to download the CDS data.
-It should be noted that the downloaded genome data from the NCBI database does not require any additional processing, except for modifying the file names (see step 4).
+And for the outgroup species, we need to download the CDS data. ***It should be noted that the downloaded genome data from the NCBI database does not require any additional processing, except for modifying the file names (see step 4)***.
+<br /><br />

 **Step 4**: Prepare UPrimer input files (see [Input](#input)).
 We need to start by creating a new folder, which can be named "Lepidoptera_NPCL_primer_development."
-Inside this new folder, we should place the UPrimer program package.
-Then, we need to prepare a text file and three data folders.
-The text file contains the species names of the reference, ingroup, and outgroup species.
-Its purpose is to inform UPrimer about the selected reference, ingroup, and outgroup species.
-The three data folders correspond to "Reference," "Ingroups," and "Outgroups," respectively.
-We need to place the corresponding resources in these folders.
-Pay attention to the naming conventions of the files.
-In the text file, only the species names are displayed, with spaces replaced by underscores.
-In the folders, file names include additional data attributes such as "_exon", "_pep", "_genome", and "_cds".
+Inside this new folder, we should first place the UPrimer program package.
+Then, we need to prepare a text file.
+The text file should be named "species_list.txt", and it should contain the species names of the reference, ingroup, and outgroup species.
+Its purpose is to ask UPrimer about the selected reference, ingroup, and outgroup species.
+In this text table, only species names are displayed, and spaces in the names are replaced with underscores.
+Finally, we need to prepare three folders, named "Reference," "Ingroups," and "Outgroups".
+The "Reference" folder contains exonome, genome, and proteome data of the reference species.
+The "Ingroups" folder contains genome data of all ingroup species and the "Outgroups" folder contains CDS data of all outgroup species.
+The FASTA data of all species in these three folders need to be labeled with the suffixes "_exon," "_pep," "_genome," and "_cds" to indicate their respective types.
+<br /><br />

 **To help users better understand the workflow of UPrimer, we have provided test data for this case in the *"Test_data_of_developing_NPCL_primers_for_Lepidoptera.zip"* file, which can be accessed at https://github.com/zhangpenglab/UPrimer/.
 Please note that the test genome data for Lepidoptera has been reduced in size for the purpose of guide users on how to use UPrimer for designing NPCL primers effectively.
-The data files in the Example folder are as shown in the following figure:**
+The test data files are as shown in the following figure:**
   <div align="center">
      <img src="https://github.com/zhangpenglab/UPrimer/assets/139540726/9317f324-2cee-4941-8dc0-2233f22e82aa" alt="Drawing" width="900" height="700"/>
   </div>
   <br /><br />

 **Step 5**: Run UPrimer.
-The user can download the Test_data_of_developing_NPCL_primers_for_Lepidoptera.zip file and run these command lines are as follows:
+The file "Test_data_of_developing_NPCL_primers_for_Lepidoptera.zip" can be found in the UPrimer program package.
+Please run the following command：

 ~~~
 conda activate UPrimer
 cd /path/to/UPrimer